All in One View

 # Load packages

-library(incidence2) # For aggregating and visualising
+library(incidence2) # For aggregating and visualizing

 library(simulist) # For simulating linelist data